What are Land and Water Systems?

 Long-term issues of decreasing local aquatic and terrestrial ecosystem habitats and their associated species are expected in both the Indian River Lagoon and the Atlantic Ocean and across the island as development increases.
 As sea levels rise, ecosystems on both sides of the island could face inundation.
 Increasing ocean temperatures and ocean acidification are also expected to induce macro-scale changes in the makeup and natural efficiency of marine ecosystems.
 When used in Satellite Beach, runoff can transport chemicals to the Indian River Lagoon and the Atlantic Ocean.
 These chemicals can be toxic to wildlife and humans.
 The City, through Green Achievement Target #19, will attempt to inventory what chemicals are being used for lawn and agricultural care, and accurately estimate the concentration at which these chemicals are being discharged in both land and water systems.

 Since the adoption of the City's Sustainability Action Plan, numerous projects, policies, and initiatives have been researched, are under development, or have been completed in order to help the City's surrounding land and water systems.
-Check out the links and galleries below to find out more!
+What follows is a list of initiatives and projects currently being undertaken by the City in order to optimize and build resiliency throughout its land and water systems.
+If a bullet point contains a star (*) next to it this means the initiative or project is directly related to fulfilling a Green Achievement Target.
+Check out the other links below as well to find out more and see what other sustainability-based endeavors there are for you to explore!